- Andean influences can be best heard in wind instruments and the shape of the melodies

-Peruvian music is dominated by the national instrument, the charango.
+Charango: Peruvian music is dominated by the national instrument, the charango.
 It was invented during the Viceroyalty of Peru by musicians imitating the Spanish vihuela.
 In the Canas and Titicaca regions, the charango is used in courtship rituals.
-After the revolution in 1959, which built upon the Indigenismo movement, the charango was popularized among other performers.
+After the revolution in 1959, which was built upon the Indigenismo movement, the charango was popularized among other performers.
 Variants include the walaycho, chillador, chinlili, and the larger and lower-tuned charangon.

-One of the first European rhythms merge with the folklore of the African population is the priest Juan Araujo in the carol The Negritos, including here the particular style of Spanish spoken by black communities.
-In Cusco highlights Hanac Pachap track with lyrics in Quechua and was scored by Juan Perez Bocanegra.
-In Cusco highlights Hanac Pachap track with lyrics in Quechua and was scored by Juan Perez Bocanegra.
+One of the first European rhythms to merge with the folklore of the African population is orchestrated by the priest Juan de Araujo in the carol The Negritos,which includes a particular style of Spanish spoken by black communities.
+In Cusco, Hanac Pachap, a religious Christian hymn, can be traced back in with lyrics in Quechua and was composed by Father Juan Perez Bocanegra.
 Hanac Pachap is the first work of American choral polyphony.

 The preferred instruments during this period were the guitars, organs, clavelines, harps, fiddles, harps and pianos, Peru manufactured these instruments and also were exports to Guayaquil and Guatemala, in the case of the guitar, and Santiago de Chile, in the case of the salterios.
 With the Republican era is born Creole music influenced by the French of the minuet, the waltz Viennese, the Polish Masurca , Spanish jota and mestizo expressions of the central coast.
-The musical production in early twentieth century was very intense and composers were mostly people from neighborhoods that were characterized by a particular style for each neighborhood.
+The musical production in the early twentieth century was very intense and composers were mostly people from neighborhoods that were characterized by a particular style for each neighborhood.
 At this time it is known as the Old Guard, and his compositions had no scores so they were not recorded and many of the authors were lost in anonymity.
 The industrial period of Creole music is accompanied by the mass of the phonograph, and the advent of the phonograph brought to Peru foreign rhythms like tango and foxtrot.
 These foreign rhythms eventually displaced the Creole music

 This new generation of the 20s was adapted to musical tastes then fusing the Creole music with other rhythms but without losing the essence of Peru.
 The Creole industry began to evolve, are the arrangers and singers are not necessarily those that compose the songs.
 This is increasing the start of broadcasting in Peru in 1935, with this the Creole music ceases to be exclusive of the popular sectors and there is a creaole feeling that starts in Lima as the national.
 In 1944 was institutionalized “Day of the Creole Song”